 We want to see changes to the law for care experienced children and young people so they are never left homeless and have access to long term, stable housing.

 We have two key priorities in this area which have been informed by Just for Kids Law's direct practice:

 2. Increasing support for care leavers facing homelessness

 Young people aged 18+ who have experience of the care system (‘care leavers’) face an increased risk of being made homeless compared to other young people, particularly as they may not be able to fall back on family members if they need somewhere to live.
-1 in 4 homeless people were in care at some point in their lives.
+One in four homeless people were in care at some point in their lives (NAO, 2015).

-- The test of intentional homelessness should be removed for all care leavers, up to the age of 25.
+- Extending priority need for care leavers up to the age of 25.

 - Removing the intentional homeless test for all care leavers and ensure that care leavers are better supported to maintain their accommodation.